(Image: U.S. Air Force Pararescue, found via YouTube)

 Like their animal symbol the crab, Cancer Suns often identify with the creatures of the seashore.
 Like their animal symbol the horse, Sagittarius Moons must roam free in the great outdoors if they are to feel themselves.
 Combine a security seeking Cancer Sun’s love of the seashore with a Sagittarius Moon’s need for adventure and the result is a Sun/Moon pairing that makes for a fabulous lifeguard.
 Expansive, explorative, and extremely concerned about the welfare of others, this pairing is one part Den Mother (Cancer), one part Super Crusader (Sagittarius).
 To illustrate: using the day of its activation as its date of birth, the U.S. Air Force’s Para-Rescue squad is a Cancer Sun, Sagittarius Moon.
 (Chart) Originally established shortly after World War II to rescue downed U.S. airmen, they’re also the folks you see retrieving astronauts when they splashdown in the ocean after coming back from space:

 Cancers are notoriously home-bound but that’s not the case with this one.
 Of the 144 Sun/Moon pairings this is the one most likely to make its home (Cancer) on the high seas or in far off frontiers (Sagittarius).
+Most Cancers stay close to home, this one prefers to make its home on the range.
 To illustrate: Sir Walter Raleigh is a Cancer/Sagittarius who established the first English colony in the New World.
 (Chart) Of course he also was responsible for the “Lost Colony” on Roanoke Island, an endeavor that definitely could have used the services of a para-rescue squad.

 Where-ever they decide to call home, Cancer/Sagittarians will often be found rendering assistance to those in need.
 Astrologer Bill Tierney says both signs “share a common desire to help the helpless” with Cancer willing to share its food and Sagittarius willing to share its camping gear.
 (Source) The pairing thus also makes for a great park ranger, outdoor adventure guide, or wilderness paramedic — a point which this promotional poster from an Air Force Para-Rescue unit’s public relations office makes quite clear: